-- Make sure that the prescribed ear drops are lukewarm and not two ends of the spectrum as it can cause serious discomfort for your dogs.
+- Ensure that the prescribed ear drops are lukewarm and not two ends of the spectrum, as it can cause severe discomfort for your dogs.

 - Don’t use rubbing alcohol or any acidic solution that can irritate swollen skin without consulting your vet.

-- Insert a cleaning solution into the ear canal and use cotton balls to swipe and dry your dog’s ears.
+- Insert a cleaning solution into the ear canal and use cotton balls to wipe and dry your dog’s ears.
 Mildly massage the base of your dog’s ears and then direct it to wobble its head.
-This will let the medication to go deeper into the ear canals.
+It will let the medication go deeper into the ear canals.

-The following home remedies have been known to be extremely effective to treat dog ear infections for the longest time.
+The following home remedies have been highly effective in treating dog ear infections for the longest time.
 Do consult your veterinarian before using any of these treatment methods.

 1. Apple Cider Vinegar (ACV)

-Although Apple Cider Vinegar is quite acidic in nature, it is safe to be used on the skin due to its antiseptic properties.
-It is mostly used to treat yeast infection and not for red, swollen sores.
+Although Apple Cider Vinegar is quite acidic, it is safe to use on the skin due to its antiseptic properties.
+It is mostly used to treat yeast infections and not for red, swollen sores.

 The minute you notice your dog’s ears being prone to fungal infection, immediately use some diluted apple cider vinegar to clean it.

-For a dilute mixture take both water and ACV in 1:1 ratio.
-Take it in a cotton swab to clean the dirt in your dog’s ear, then put eight to ten drops in his inner ear canal and lightly massage it in a round motion.
-If irritation occurs, use a bit of coconut oil and repeat frequently until cured.
+For a dilute mixture, take both water and ACV in a 1:1 ratio.
+Please take it in a cotton swab to clean the dirt in your dog’s ear, then put eight to ten drops in his inner ear canal and lightly massage it in a round motion.
+If irritation occurs, use a bit of coconut oil and frequently repeat until cured.

 2. Calendula Ear Drops

-Calendula has startling remedial abilities due to its herbal and anti-fungal properties.
-It is great to treat both external and internal ear problems.
+Calendula has incredible remedial abilities due to its herbal and anti-fungal properties.
+It is excellent to treat both external and internal ear problems.

 - You can mix one Calendula essence with ½ teaspoon of sea salt and 1 cup of warm distilled water.

-- Add some calendula flowers in a glass jar, sprinkle it with some olive oil and some freshly grated garlic.
+- Add some calendula flowers to a glass jar, sprinkle it with some olive oil and some freshly grated garlic.
 Cover it well and let the mixture sit for 3-4 days.
-Strain it and apply the warm drops with a syringe or as dropper inside your dog’s ears.
+Strain it and apply the warm drops with a syringe or as a dropper inside your dog’s ears.

 3. Coconut Oil Drops

-Coconut oil’s antibacterial and healing properties have been known to mankind since the beginning of time.
+Coconut oil’s antibacterial and healing properties have been known to humanity since the beginning of time.
 It is renowned as a decontaminator and a wound-healer – very gentle on skin, with almost zero side effects.
-Melted Coconut oil blanched with some garlic is great for dog’s ears.
+Melted Coconut oil blanched with some garlic is excellent for a dog’s ears.
 You can use a dropper or dip a cotton ball/pad in the mix and use it to clean your dog’s ear.

 4. Garlic Oil Drops

-Garlic is a potent antibacterial agent that has great healing properties to treat a dog’s ear infection.
+Garlic is a potent antibacterial agent that has excellent healing properties to treat a dog’s ear infection.
 It contains Allicin which comes out once the garlic has been macerated.
-It is the main disinfectant.
+It is the primary disinfectant.

 Garlic oil can be used to keep ears clear of bacterial and fungal infections, eradicate ear mite infestations, and treat inner ear swelling discharge.